SaranBodduluri/DCF-Model/README.md

 ## DCF-Model
 Discounted Cash Flow Model of BMW

 DCF Model is one of the most widely used valuation models.
-We start by calculating the Weighted Average Cost of Capital and then use it to Discount the Future Cash Flows to find its Enterprise Value.
+I have started by calculating the Weighted Average Cost of Capital and then used it to Discount the Future Cash Flows to find its Enterprise Value.

 <br>
 Some interesting resources I found on DCF Modeling: